A new, innovative string quartet program for the Las Vegas Valley.

 What does the Chamber Arts Program Cost?

-The Chamber Arts Program (CAP) is tuition free thanks to the generous support of the National Endowment for the Arts.
+The Chamber Arts Program (CAP) costs only $100 per semester thanks to the generous support of the National Endowment for the Arts.
 Students must agree to meet all requirements of the program.
-Early unapproved withdrawal will be subject to a fee.
+Financial aid is available.
+This fee will cover snacks, drinks, shirts, and administrative overhead.

 What is the timeline like for the program?

-Rehearsals and coaching will begin in March.
+Rehearsals and coaching will begin in May.
 Professional development courses will occur once per month for the duration of the program.
+The program will run through the summer until next May.

 What is the age range of the Chamber Arts Program?